MoonSulong/EventRecommendation/README.md

    * Utilized relational and NoSQL databases (MySQL/MongoDB) to store real business data, such as name, description, location and price, from TicketMaster API
    * Design **content-based recommendation algorithm** for event recommendation
    * Deployed server to Amazon EC2 to handle 160 QPS tested by Apache JMeter
-- The website server on `AWS` can be accessed through: [Event Recommendation System](http://13.58.22.177:8080/Jupiter/)

 ## 2. Infrastructure Design
 - 3-tier architecture